Surrey-based UBC partnership highlights the power of regional connections

 “In general, it is a challenge for companies that are that far from downtown Vancouver to attract talent,” says Dr. Hudson.
 “We see biotech and computer science companies do quite well in Vancouver.
 But for companies that do a lot of manufacturing and need that physical space, attracting engineering talent can be difficult.”

 With a recent announcement from the federal and provincial governments committing to funding the next phase of planning for the extension of SkyTrain to the Vancouver campus, there is reason for optimism among industry leaders.
 Enabling more people to move efficiently between their homes, post-secondary research and innovation hubs, and major job centres is crucial to supporting Metro Vancouver’s emerging bioproducts industry.
 Nationally, the sector contributes approximately $4 billion in annual revenues, according to Agriculture and Agri-Food Canada.

 NEXE alone has the potential to attract significant numbers of new jobs to the region.
 The single-use global coffee pod industry is expected to reach US$29.2 billion by 2025, according to market reports.
 Nespresso-compatible pods will be available this year, and the company has been fielding inquiries from major coffee producers around the globe who are interested in their proprietary pod, according to Dr. Hudson.
 “If we could make a billion of these a year, we would sell them all,” he says.

 As more companies like NEXE break ground throughout the region, better connectivity will help position Metro Vancouver as an innovation network that links industry, research and people together.

-Julia Waring is a freelance writer for UBC Rapid Transit.
+Julia Waring is a freelance writer for UBC Campus and Community Planning.

 Feel free to republish the text of this article, but please follow our guidelines for attribution and seek any necessary permissions before doing so.
 Please note that images are not included in this blanket licence.